mattermost/mattermost/tests/test-links.md

 This is a sentence with a https://[::1]:80 in it.
 This is a link to http://example.com.
-This is a link containing http://example.com/something?with,commas,in,url, but not at end
+This is a link containing http://example.com/something?with,commas,in,url, but not at end This is a question about a link http://example.com?

 #### These links should auto-link to the specified location: